-It is oestrogen which stimulates female characteristics at puberty and controls a woman’s reproductive cycle: the development and release of an egg each month (ovulation) for implantation in the uterus (womb), and the way in which the lining of the womb thickens to house a fertilized egg.
+It is oestrogen which stimulates female characteristics at puberty and controls a woman’s reproductive cycle: the development and release of an egg each month (ovulation) for implantation in the uterus (womb), and the way in which the lining of the womb thickens to accept a fertilized egg.
 The monthly period happens because no implantation has taken place – there is no pregnancy – and the lining of the womb is shed.

 As women get older, their store of eggs in the ovary decreases and their ability to conceive diminishes.
 At this time, less oestrogen is produced, causing the body to behave differently.
-However the body does not stop producing oestrogen over night, and the process can even take several years, during which symptoms arise gradually.
+However the body does not stop producing oestrogen overnight, and the process can even take several years, during which symptoms arise gradually.
 This gradual change is called the ‘peri-menopause’.

 At around the age of 50-55 years, the monthly cycle stops completely – so no more ovulations, no more periods and no more pregnancies.
 This is the menopause.

 For some women this loss of reproductive ability may be deeply felt, and for all women the menopause is a personal experience, not just a medical condition.
 However, the diminishing release of oestrogen from the ovary as women advance into their 40s is often the cause of symptoms which can be distressing and may need medical attention.

 Hot flushes are the most common symptom of the menopause, occurring in three in every four menopausal women.
 Other common symptoms include night sweats, sleeplessness, vaginal dryness, irritated skin*, more frequent urinary incontinence and urinary tract infections, low mood and a reduced interest in sex.
 Symptoms vary hugely in duration, severity and what impact they have between women.